apify/crawlee-python/docs/quick-start/index.md

 title: Quick start
 ---

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 This short tutorial will help you start scraping with Crawlee in just a minute or two.
 For an in-depth understanding of how Crawlee works, check out the [Introduction](../introduction/index.md) section, which provides a comprehensive step-by-step guide to creating your first scraper.

 ## Choose your crawler

-Crawlee offers three main crawler classes: `BeautifulSoupCrawler`, `HttpCrawler`, and `PlaywrightCrawler`.
+Crawlee offers two main crawler classes: `BeautifulSoupCrawler`, and `PlaywrightCrawler`.
 All crawlers share the same interface, providing maximum flexibility when switching between them.

 ### BeautifulSoupCrawler

 The `BeautifulSoupCrawler` is a plain HTTP crawler that parses HTML using the well-known [BeautifulSoup](https://pypi.org/project/beautifulsoup4/) library.
 It crawls the web using an HTTP client that mimics a browser.
 This crawler is very fast and efficient but cannot handle JavaScript rendering.

-### HttpCrawler

-The `HttpCrawler` serves as the core component of the `BeautifulSoupCrawler`, minus the `BeautifulSoup` library as a parser and some scraper-specific features like enqueue links helper.
-You can parse the HTML yourself or use any other parsing library.

 ### PlaywrightCrawler